canix1/managedpriv/content/english/blog/Finding Highly Privileged Accounts in ALC's - Part 1.md

 .\ADACLScan.ps1 -b "DC=contoso,DC=com" -Criticality Critical -SkipDefaults | ft
 ```
 {{< image src="../../images/blog/Step2.webp" srcAlt="../../images/blog/Step2.png" >}}
 Now we have a much shorter list to analyze.
-In our scenario we have good control of the built-in groups so we are not interested in listing them here.
+In our scenario we have good control of the built-in groups, so we are not interested in listing them here.
 Both **Incoming Forest Trust Builders** and **Clonable Domain Controllers** are groups we monitor and keep track of.

 ***Can we ignore these built-in groups? - Sure!***